littleunixcorn/Unicorns/CONTENT/TWEAKS/WINCOMMANDS/README.md

 Boot Configuration Data (a.k.a bcdedit) is a command utility executable which allows you to edit boot parameters.

 <details><summary>Findings and Analysis</summary>

-In this section I will only explain the settings of the *set* argument because they are the most important and can lead to a lower latency and higher performance, the values that I provide are the ones that you want to use if you are entirely focused on performances.
+In this section I will only explain the settings of the `bcdedit /set` argument because they are the most important and can lead to a lower latency and higher performance, the values that I provide are the ones that you want to use if you are entirely focused on performances.

 You can also take a look at the [Microsoft's bcdedit page](https://docs.microsoft.com/en-us/windows-hardware/drivers/devtest/bcd-boot-options-reference).
 <hr>